jparkerh/c2-programmer-arduino/README.md

 ### Installing python EFM8 client

+1. install pyserial: ``pip install pyserial``
 1. change directory to ./client
-1. install pyserial: ``pip install pyserial``
-1. then run the client like so (assuming `COM2` is your Arduino):

 ```
-# this will print out a list of ports present on your machine. select the one with the arduino.
-python efm8.py

-# this should query the device.
-Ensure that this returns 0x39 as the device ID.
+# this will start the same script as the executable above, follow those instructions
+# do NOT select to flash the arduino, as you've already done this with PlatformIO
-python efm8.py --port COM2
+python flash_tool.py

-# this will flash the hex file to the device.
-python efm8.py --port COM2 --action write --file <provided hex file>
 ```

 ## Compatibility